Dermah/pulsar/README.md

     npm start

+## Configure

+Rename `config-example.json` to `config.json`.
+Here you can specify the number of columns and rows in the PULSAR grid, and a relative path to an mp3 file that you can play on the server.

 ## Do stuff

 Point your browser to `localhost:3000`.
 You can (usually, depending on network conditions) get other computers to connect as well by navigating to the server's ip address on port 3000.